Staying engaged with recent grads in the age of social distancing

 Some institutions are hosting virtual events.
 The George Washington University Alumni Association hosted a virtual networking hour.
 It gave alumni an opportunity to connect with other alums in their industry—and helps keep them connected to their alma mater.

 One of the best ways to stay in touch with recent graduates (those who have graduated within the last 10 years) is through texting and social media.
 The challenge, though, is that a lot of advancement teams don’t have current information on their graduates.
 You might have an email address, but it might not be a current address or it’s one of many.
-And in all likelihood, alumni may ignore your email because they get so many messages from multiple organizations.
+And in all likelihood, alumni may ignore your email because they get so many messages from multiple organisations.

 In my experience, email is more effective when graduates sign up for—and use—an alumni email address (e.g. [email protected]).
 However, I’ve found that using multiple touch points with a mix of different channels, such as text alerts, social media, and blogs, to be more successful at reaching and engaging diverse alumni populations.